 Our referee for the fight tonight is you, dear reader!

-In the Red corner, we have the crowd, a multi-level marketing scheme; the purse is a $5, $10, $20 vouchers at your favourite online retailers, (only a few generic questions asked ;) ;) Footing the crowd bill tonight is venture capital banking on a unicorn drove numbers game.
+In the Red corner, we have the crowd, a multi-level marketing scheme; the purse is a £5, £10 or £20 vouchers at your favourite online retailers, (with only a few generic questions asked).
+Footing the crowd-source bill tonight is venture capital banking playing a numbers game.

 In the blue corner, we have the bootstrapped underdog fighting the heavyweights with only his wits, DAM standards, and battle-worn experience in the field.
 No vouchers, just free knowledge from an accredited vendor of your choosing for 12 questions and four minutes of your valuable time.